gwynethc33/Terrible-relationship-bot/README.md

 # 💔 Terrible Relationship Advice Chatbot
-Ever wondered what would happen if you asked a chatbot for love advice and it was... absouletely terrible.
-Terrible Relationship Chatbot is here to sabotage your love life one absurb suggestion at a time.
+Ever wondered what would happen if you asked a chatbot for love advice and it was... absolutely terrible.
+Terrible Relationship Chatbot is here to sabotage your love life with absurd advice
 ## 📝 What It Does
 This bot offers:
 - Relationship advice that’s 100% unqualified